Sweet Dreams, Smart Bites: Night Time Snacks for Diabetes

 How does consistency matter more than perfection?

 Occasional indulgences rarely cause issues.
 Patterns matter more.
-When someone keeps evening habits mostly steady, internal rhythms adapt.
-That consistency often reduces random hunger signals and makes choices feel easier over time.
+When someone keeps daily habits mostly steady, internal rhythms adapt.
+Consistency often reduces random hunger signals, and they find choices easier as time goes on.

 Do textures matter as much as ingredients?